Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 !!! failure "Error: system limit exceeded on number of processes that can be started"

     ORTE_ERROR_LOG: The system limit on number of children a process can have was reached.
-This can be resolved by either asking the system administrator for that node to increase the system limit, or by rearranging your processes to place fewer of them on that node.

 !!! note "Explanation"